ericwastaken/docker-rabbitmq-connectivity-verifier/README.md

 The secrets configuration is critical for the proper functioning of this tool.

+## DNS Resolution

+If your host doesn't have DNS resolution for the RabbitMQ server hostname, you'll need to use the `extra_hosts` option in the `compose.yml` file.
+This allows you to map hostnames to IP addresses directly within the container.

+To use this feature:

+1. Uncomment the `extra_hosts` section in the `compose.yml` file
+2. Replace the example with your actual RabbitMQ server hostname and IP address
+3. The format is `"hostname:IP"` where:
+   - `hostname` is the fully qualified domain name of your RabbitMQ server (e.g., `rmq-server.yourdomain.com`)
+   - `IP` is the IP address of your RabbitMQ server (e.g., `10.10.10.1`)

 ## Usage

 After you have created your secrets configuration, you can run the RabbitMQ Connectivity Verifier using Docker Compose.